diegoddb/Base3-Base2Encoding/README.md

 Future Work
 	•	Investigating how this encoding impacts compression ratios for Huffman Encoding, Run Length Encoding.
-	•	Exploring a funciton f(x) such that f(base3tobase2encoding(n)) minimizes the output length.
+	•	Exploring a function f(x) such that f(base3tobase2encoding(n)) minimizes the output length.
- 		Specifically, defining a secondary encoding step that will efficently compress long runs of 0s
+ 		Specifically, defining a secondary encoding step that will efficently compress this distribution ie Mathematically find range of possible permutations of 0s,1s (for one, only even length strings are in range)
+     		and their frequency in terms of runs of 0s,1s and the values which are out of range or impossible to get like 1111 is impossible, it cant have 1s and 2s or any odd length string is impossible in our encoding.

 License